New South Carolina laws that go into effect in July 2018

-South Carolina’s gas tax rose another 2 cents this week, the second of six annual hikes on the way for the lowest gas tax in the country.
+South Carolina’s gas tax rose another 2 cents this week, the second of six annual hikes on the way for the second-lowest gas tax in the country.

 State lawmakers passed the 12-cent-per-gallon tax increase in 2017 to fix South Carolina’s roads, a top priority for years as the state’s highway system crumbled and gaping potholes rattled cars.